 Cons of a Three Prong Setting

-Many of the antique/vintage styles are designed to fit specific time periods of jewelry fashion, such as Art Deco, Edwardian and Victorian era styles.
+Many of the antique/vintage engagement ring styles are designed to fit specific time periods of jewelry fashion, such as Art Deco, Edwardian and Victorian era styles.
 Often these rings feature intricate detail work such as filigree and milgrain.

 Filigree is a kind of delicate metalwork that solders together tiny metal beads or twisted threads of metal to the surface of the jewel.
 And milgrain engraving is a type of embellishment added to antique style rings to give them that “antique” look of tiny balls of metal decorating the sides of the band and the crown of the ring.